sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

             'results/total_count_table.tsv'
     ```

-    Finally, run the workflow with `snakemake --cores 4 -r -p --use-conda`
+    Finally, run the workflow with `snakemake -c 4 -p --use-conda`

 !!! note "--use-conda"
     Do not forget `--use-conda` otherwise Snakemake will not use the environments!!!